Asterophysus: Feeding techniques

-Potential prey fish are apparently unable to recognize the gulper catfish as dangerous because fish will not generally consider other fish of roughly similar size as a major threat, and because of its slow, unobtrusive approach.
-A common observed attack is the catfish quickly turning to the side and biting on the head of the targeted fish.
-Even if the first attempt fails, the gulper catfish will not try to pursue it.
-The prey will typically still not realize that the catfish represents a threat and can be caught using the same approach.
-Another method of catching prey was observed by a snorkeler in the Atabapo River.
-Here the gulper catfish live in crevices between rocks and dart out to catch passing prey such as angelfish.
-In aquariums gulper catfish will feed during both day and night, but it is suspected the species is nocturnal and crepuscular in the wild, giving it an additional advantage when hunting along river banks for its often sleeping prey.
+Potential prey fish are apparently unable to recognize the gulper catfish as dangerous, as fish will not generally consider other fish of roughly the same size as a major threat; its slow, unobtrusive approach also helps convince potential prey of its harmlessness.
+A commonly observed attacking approach involves the gulper catfish quickly turning to the side and biting on the head of the targeted fish.
+Even if the first attempt fails, the gulper catfish will not try to pursue the prey: it will typically still not realize that the gulper catfish represents a threat, and the same approach can be reused.
+If the gulper catfish succeeds in engulfing the prey (head-first), it stimulates the prey to slide into its oropharyngeal chamber.
+Escape out of the mouth is generally prevented by the fine, backwards-pointing teeth, and the struggles of the prey cause it to be sent further down the digestive tract, until it eventually ends up folded (with both its head and tail pointing towards the head of the gulper catfish) in the greatly extendable stomach.
+The fully extended stomach may result in an abnormal appearance of the gulper catfish and impair swimming.